MacJediWizard/Jamf-Silent-macOS-Upgrade-Scheduler/README.md

 - 🔐 Pre-authentication notice for standard users to prepare for admin prompts
 - ⏳ 24-hour deferral support (up to 3 times)
 - ⏰ Snooze option for short-term deferrals (1–4 hours)
+- 🆘 Emergency abort functionality for scheduled installations (up to 3 times)
 - 🧪 Test mode with quick 5-minute deferrals and OS version check bypass
 - 🔒 Forced upgrade after 72 hours or 3 deferrals
 - 📅 Flexible scheduling options (today, tomorrow, or at next login)